 Building on the strong relationships NYSSA has cultivated through the NYSSA SEMI™ and Global IRC Programs, the NYSSA Student Chapter Network™ aims to bring undergraduate and graduate students together in one campus-based student organization.
 It is designed to promote networking, outreach, and programming among students of finance and finance-related disciplines throughout the New York metropolitan area, as well as nationally and globally.

-By Fall 2011, a Speakers’ Bureau composed of NYSSA members with subject matter expertise will be available to speak at chapter events.
 Faculty advisors and student chapter members enjoy a suite of valuable membership benefits while enjoying access to a unique and powerful networking platform.

 Who leads a NYSSA Student Chapter?